AMDatIMDEA/tda-segmentor/README.md

 # Contact Information

-We would always be excited to receive feedback on the tool, and if you may have any additional questions, please find the contact information of the developers below:
+We are always excited to receive feedback on the tool, and if you may have any additional questions, please find the contact information of the developers below:

 * Aditya Vasudevan (adityavv.iitkgp@gmail.com)
 * Maciej Haranczyk (maciej.haranczyk@imdea.org)